furkanmtorun/LabJournal.ai/README.md

 | **Interface** | **JS / jQuery** | Easy, lightweight front-end with **Materialize CSS**.
 <br>

-> **💡 Professional Workflow Note:** I utilized Github CoPilot as a force multiplier for non-critical boilerplate such as CSS layouts, UI/UX improvement, tests, etc. to focus 90% of my development efforts on actual work itself.

----
+> **💡 Vibe Coding:** Used AI to handle CSS, UI, and testing boilerplate, freeing me up to focus on the core engineering.

 <br>